-Margaret O’Gara entered the realm of eternal life on August 16, 2012.
-For her ecumenical involvements, publications, and curriculum vitae, plus words subsequently spoken and written about her in various settings, click on the following headings.
+Margaret O’Garaentered the realm of eternal life on August 16, 2012.
+For her ecumenical involvements, words subsequently spoken and written about her in various settings, and her publications and curriculum vitae, click on the following headings and links.

 Summary of Ecumenical Involvements